jcfr/SlicerQuickModelAlign/README.md

 # SlicerQuickAlign

-This is a 3D Slicer extension for quick alignment and comparison (visual & metric) of two 3D models using ALPACA's rapid point-cloud based alignment capabilities.
+This is a 3D Slicer extension that allows for rapid alignment and comparison (visual & metric) of two 3D models using ALPACA's point-cloud based alignment approach.

 It is freely usable, without any restrictions.